 \begin{convention} We fix constants $T'\in(0,T]$ and $\Lambda>0$ such that all of the statements of the kind ``if $t\in(-T',T')$ and $\lambda\in(0,\Lambda]$, then \ldots'' appearing in the following are valid.
 This is possible since there is only a finite number of these statements and each one of them is valid provided $T'$ and $\Lambda$ are sufficiently small.
-By $c>0$ we will denote a ``generic constant'' whose value depends neither on $t\in(-T',T')$ nor on $\lambda\in(0,\Lambda]$ buy may change from one line to the other. \end{convention}
+By $c>0$ we will denote a generic constant whose value depends neither on $t\in(-T',T')$ nor on $\lambda\in(0,\Lambda]$ but may change from one occurrence to the next. \end{convention}